 - Electricity cables and other service media

-These rights allow installation, maintenance, and repair access.
-Without them, essential works can become legally complex, especially where access is required urgently.
+These rights allow installation, maintenance, and for repairs.
+Without such servitudes, essential works can become legally complex and lead to disputes.
+This is particularly important where access is required urgently.

 When Issues Arise